 Wind Ensemble (by audition)

-At the middle schools, students have two opportunities:
+At the middle schools, students may choose from the following:

 Band (taught as a class)